Registration for CIG49 is open now until November 7th, 2025.

 A full breakdown of the program can be found on this page.

-Registration this year is based on a per/team payment system.
-The cost to register will be $299+tax per team.
-Your school may register as many teams as they like – junior or senior.
-Teams can be ADDED anytime before the registration deadline of December 1st, 2023.
+Registration is based on a per/team payment system.
+The cost to register will be $399+tax per team.
+Your school may register as many teams as they like – Junior, Senior, or non-competitive.
+Teams can be ADDED anytime before the registration deadline of November 7th, 2025.

-The program is designed for schools that can meet safely in person and can attend in-person events outside of school such as All Teams, X-Rounds, and a Regional Tournament.
-This program is also built on the understanding that if a school qualifies for the National Festival they will be allowed to travel to Ottawa, Ontario March 27th – 31st, 2024.
+The program is designed for schools within a three hour distance of their nearest Regional Program.
+Events include All Teams, X-Rounds, and the Regional Tournament.
+This program is also built on the understanding that if a school qualifies for the National Festival they will be allowed to travel to Ottawa, Ontario April 15-18th, 2026.

 There will be in-person regional tournaments in the following regions: